unknownproject/Silent_Hill_Homecoming/Patches/ReadMe.txt

 Pay respect or get the hell out of here.
 If Konami is actually planning to delete anything.
 Well.
 Let it be.
 But it will not stop me.
 --------------------------------------------------------------------------------------------------------------------------
-HOW TO INSTALL PATCH 2.0 (including all updates).
+HOW TO INSTALL PATCH 2.0 Update 2 (including all updates).
 1. Download and extract Patch2.0_upd2_main.zip to the game root folder.
 = If you don't want to change button prompts for Dialogue Tree then skip the next step = = but don't forget to change resmgr value if you want to use it =